git-pixel22/Node.js-and-MongoDB-Dockerization/README.md

 Okay now we're going to make a user sign up and login functionality and to do that we introduce a redis container.

+Day 6-7:

+Killed crud app, things were getting slight complicated and I don't like do things without understanding them.
+So I'll leave this project till here, upgrade my knowledge more and then continue with making a crud app, introducing more containers and instances and make this app more functional to simulate real world scenarios. : )